annegriddl/slds_stratification/README.md

     ├── attic              <- Old experiments that are not relevant │
     ├── evaluation         <- Evaluation of final results │
-    ├── results            <- Results of runs for Random Forest and XGBoost used for evaluation │   └── rf
-    │   └── xgb
-    │
     ├── seeds              <- Seed lists for Random Forest and XGBoost to replicate results and │                         to make sure to not use same seeds during experiments